 Unfortunately, it’s not that simple.

-Researching a Wider Circle of People Means That You:
+Researching a Wider Circle of People in Your Tree Means:

-In addition to your grandparents you should also be researching and including the following individuals.
+In addition to your grandparents, you should also be researching and including the following individual:

 - Their biological, adoptive and half siblings (in detail)